Healthy eating and drinking

 Fruit and Vegetables

-It is recommended that you should try to eat five portions of fruit and vegetables every day.
+Try to eat 5 portions of fruit and vegetables every day.
 A portion is:

 - An apple, banana, pear, orange or other similar size fruit